 That way, your partner sees you for who you are and not as they wish you were.

 If, on the flip side, you’re joined at the hip without time alone for yourself or your friends, you could be dealing with the signs someone is obsessed with you.
 Keep reading to the next section to determine if it’s you, your partner, or a bit of both.

 Some of the obvious signs someone is obsessed with you are the outbursts of emotions.
 These could be anything from jealousy to possessiveness and control.
 An unhealthy obsession with a person leads to anxiety and stress, which generally destabilizes emotions.

 What causes an obsession with a person is linked to some form of trauma or mental imbalance.
 With this in mind, it’s not surprising that the signs someone is obsessed with you involve erratic behavior.

-See if any of these signs someone is obsessed with you look familiar:
+See if any of these signs someone is obsessed with you or look familiar:

-An obsession with someone quickly turns to jealousy because you have no other thoughts.
+The first signs you’re obsessed with someone quickly manifests as jealousy because you have no other thoughts.
 Whereas delusional jealousy is the misguided belief that your partner is cheating, obsessive jealousy is that your partner could be cheating.

 Jealousy usually comes with extreme checking of your partner’s whereabouts.
 This further fuels the unhealthy obsession with a person.